-The 90’s was a huge time of growth for the rap and hip-hop music, with many artists making a name for themselves in these genres, breaking into the mainstream.
-Perhaps most famous is a man who would give his life to symbolize the East Coast vs. West Coast rap scene, and the seriousness with which music was taken at that time.
+The ’90s was a huge time of growth for rap and hip-hop music, with many artists making a name for themselves in these genres, breaking into the mainstream.
+Perhaps most famous is a man who would give his life to symbolize the East Coast vs. West Coast rap scene and the seriousness with which music was taken at that time.

-Rock music was another genre that went through an overhaul in the 90’s, with alternative rock cropping up everywhere.
-Probably no single band was nearly as influential as the grunge rock of the murky, angsty, disillusioned Nirvana.
-Another tragic tale, the landscape of the rock and pop world was forever rocked by this band, whose influences are still being felt today.
+Rock music was another genre that received a complete overhaul in the ’90s, with alternative rock cropping up everywhere.
+However, probably no single band was nearly as influential as the grunge rock of the murky, angsty, disillusioned Nirvana.
+Another tragic tale, the landscape of the rock and pop world, was forever rocked by this band, whose influences are still felt today.

 3. Garth Brooks

-Unlike rap and rock, both of which were seeing major upheaval in the 90’s, country was quietly plugging away with few breakout stars.
-Garth Brooks managed to make country more fun, with his stadium appearances and approachable lyrics, and gave city folks a more relatable kind of pickin’ and grinnin’ than the standard twangy steel guitarist.
+Unlike rap and rock, both of which saw a significant upheaval in the ’90s, country music quietly plugged away with few breakout stars.
+Garth Brooks managed to make country more fun with his stadium appearances and approachable lyrics.
+He gave city folks a more relatable kind of pickin’ and grinnin’ than the standard twangy steel guitarist.

 4. No Doubt